 Resource efficiency was another huge driver for the project.
 Historically, UPMC's IT costs had been propelled inexorably upwards by what seemed to be an ironclad logic.
 More applications-and more users of those applications-meant more data, which in turn meant more servers to buy and more people required to run them.
-The growing requirement for servers and storage also consumed more and more of the UPMC's physical space, which could otherwise have been used for clinical-and revenue-generating-purposes.
+The growing requirement for servers and storage also consumed more and more of the UPMC's physical space, which could otherwise have been used for clinical and revenue-generating-purposes.
 UPMC's leaders saw that rising IT costs were ultimately at odds with its long-term goals around innovation and patient care, a dynamic likely to intensify given the ongoing tightening of resources in the U.S. healthcare market.
 The central goal of the IBM-UPMC partnership is to break this linkage by going down a completely new path for its IT strategy by consolidating and standardizing its disparate server and storage resources, and aggressively implementing virtualization.
 "Virtualization isn't an option," observes Paul Sikora, vice president of IT Transformation at UPMC.
 "It's a necessity."

 And, by all appearances, it's working.
 Indeed, judging by the results UPMC has been able to achieve-even in the relatively early stages of the project-the virtualization strategy being implemented by IBM is exceeding even the most optimistic projections.
 The most telling indicator of the project's success is the difference between UPMC's actual capital and operating costs (related to IT) and those that would have been incurred had it taken no action.
-As discussed previously, a key backdrop for this comparison is the surge in processing and storage volume that resulted from the faster-than-projected expansion in the scope of UPMC's industry-leading electronic health records adoption.
+As discussed above, a key backdrop for this comparison is the surge in processing and storage volume that resulted from the faster-than-projected expansion in the scope of UPMC's industry-leading electronic health records adoption.
 In the "baseline" case-that is, had no action been taken-UPMC would have needed to more than double its number of servers, to nearly 300.
-Instead, it was able to reduce the number of servers by two thirds, and the consequent reduction resulted in an avoidance of US\$80 million in capital and operating costs.
+Instead, it was able to reduce the number of servers by two thirds, and the consequent reduction and avoidance of \$30 million in capital and operating costs.
+This number is projected to rise to \$40 million by the end of year three of the transformation project.

 At a strategic level, the project is succeeding because it has enabled UPMC to uncouple the inevitable growth in its processing capacity from the growth of its IT costs, thus rolling back what had become a major threat to its future investment in new treatments and the technologies they require.
 More broadly, this breakthrough-whose fundamental enabler is IT virtualization-is allowing UPMC to rewrite the rules that govern its resource decisions.
-By simplifying its IT infrastructure through virtualization, for instance, UPMC is able to support over 220 percent more server capacity without the need to hire any additional support staff.
-On top of that, the server consolidation afforded by its virtualization strategy enabled UPMC to significantly reduce its floor space requirements.
-In addition to enabling UPMC to avoid facilities expansion that would have been needed under the base-line scenario, consolidation freed up space that UPMC can now repurpose for revenue-generating clinical activities.
+By simplifying its IT infrastructure through virtualization, for instance, UPMC is able to support 150 percent more server capacity without the need to hire any additional support staff.
+On top of that, the server consolidation afforded by its virtualization strategy enabled UPMC to reduce its floor space requirements by nearly 40 percent.
+In addition to enabling UPMC to avoid facilities expansion that would have been needed under the baseline scenario, consolidation freed up space that UPMC can now repurpose for revenue-generating clinical activities.